picotouch/DC-DIY-UPS/rm2.md

 &nbsp;
 ## LTC3780 Modifications and Comments

 LTC3780 is DC/DC buck-boost converter IC.
 Pre-assembled modules featuring the popular LTC3780 chip (Analog Devices, [LTC3780 Rev G](https://www.analog.com/media/en/technical-documentation/data-sheets/ltc3780.pdf)) were used as the DC/DC converter.

 After testing multiple modules, this one proved to be the best choice for this application.
 While some criticisms of this module can be found online, in my experience most issues are due to component defects (e.g., low-quality voltage regulation potentiometers) or improper handling (such as touching components in the voltage regulation circuit).

-Since this module includes some functions that are unnecessary for this application, minimal modifications are recommended.
+Since this module includes some functions that are unnecessary for this application, minimal modifications can be made.

-### Modifications
+### Modifications:

 &nbsp;
 #### Removal of the CC Function (Constant Current Control)